nzakas/understandinges6/02-Strings-and-Regular-Expressions.md

 console.log(text.charCodeAt(1));    // 57271
 ```

-The single Unicode character `"𠮷"` is represented using surrogate pairs, and as such, the JavaScript string operations above treat the string as having two 16-bit characters.
+The single Unicode character `""` is represented using surrogate pairs, and as such, the JavaScript string operations above treat the string as having two 16-bit characters.
 That means:

 * The `length` of `text` is 2, when it should be 1.
 * A regular expression trying to match a single character fails because it thinks there are two characters.